 Kathleen Sharp’s book about pharmaceutical whistleblower Mark Duxbury will be released in paperback on September 1, 2012.
 It is Blood Medicine: Blowing the Whistle on One of the Deadliest Prescription Drugs Ever.
 I had the pleasure of interviewing journalist Kathleen Sharp on November 15, 2011.
-You can listen to the archive of that interview here.

 Mark Duxbury was a star salesman for a subsidiary of Johnson & Johnson.
 He was selling Procrit.
 Procrit is a type of erythropoietin, which is also called EPO.
 Following management direction, he convinced doctors that prescribing high doses would help cancer and dialysis patients.
 At the time, Johnson & Johnson was engaged in a bitter turf battle with competitor Amgen.
 Procrit became Johnson & Johnson’s top selling drug.
 The U.S. government was paying more for EPO than it was for any other class of medications.
 Duxbury and a co-worker, Dean McClennan, became concerned about the reports of patients dying while taking Procrit.
 They insisted that their employer respond to this safety concern, and refrain from illegal marketing tactics.
 This issue cost him his job.
 By 2007, the dangers of Procrit became public, but not before too many Americans had died.